Plant Assessment Form

 Russell, M.L.; Rector, B.S.
 Mexican Feathergrass; Texas A&M AgriLife Extension: College Station, TX, USA, 2007; 4p.

 Question 2.5 Potential for human-caused dispersal?
-B Reviewed Scientific Publication
+A Reviewed Scientific Publication

 Identify dispersal mechanisms:

-Seeds are dispersed by many human-caused agents such as agricultural machinery, in mud or soil, clothing, trains, cars, silage, and hay (Mapaura 2020; NSW Weedwise 2021).
-Nasella tenuissima is also sold as an ornamental in California.
+Seeds are dispersed by many human-caused agents such as agricultural machinery, in mud or soil, clothing, trains, cars, silage, and hay in Australia (Mapaura 2020; NSW Weedwise 2021).
+Nassella tenuissima is also sold as a popular drought-tolerant ornamental in California.
+Many larger nurseries, like Home Deopt, stock and transport Nassella tenuissima.
+Nassella escapes residential plantings and spreads along urban roadways and sidewalks (Calflora).

 Sources of information: